sanchloe/Y1Sem2-notes/SE.md

       - Container and containee relationship
    - **Composition** : Indicates a strong ownership and coincident lifetime of parts by the whole
       - Denoted by a filled-diamond adornment on the association

-## 3. Sequence diagrams
-- Describes the dynamic behavoir between objects of the system
 ---
 # Week 6 and 7
 # Prototyping